 The old time, the new time, the passing time – all divided into small milestones.
 2012 marks yet another milestone!

-Every culture has its own unique traditions, some meaningless, some plain weird.
-We follow many trivial customs as a part of our culture, not because they are important but because it is part of our past, that is how it has been ever since!
+Every culture, every place has its own unique traditions, some meaningless, some plain weird.
+We follow many trivial customs as a part of our culture, not because they are important but because it is part of our past!

 Here is another tradition, followed every year soon after the Thanksgiving holidays: the calculations of ‘True Cost of Christmas’, or the cost of True Love, as some call it.